Skip to main content

 The upper toolbar allows you to:

-• reload the graph to its initial configuration
+• reload the graph in its initial configuration

 • reload the graph centered on the currently selected node

-• apply a filter (based on a navigation tree defined in the Administration Module) to analyze a specific context
+• apply a filter based on a navigation tree defined in the Administration Module

 Example of filter usage: